 The Technology Student Association (TSA) offers a variety of volunteer opportunities for adults who are engaged in STEM careers and education.
-Whether you have a few hours or a few days—opportunities are available at every level—whether virtually, or onsite at local, state, or national levels.
+Whether you have a few hours or a few days—opportunities are available to judge competitions and support other TSA activities—virtually, or on-site at local, state, or national events.

-Tests of Engineering Aptitude, Mathematics and Science allows middle and high school to work in teams to solve real-world engineering challenges.
-In 2019, students will answer questions and design solutions based on the theme, “The Engineering Brain.”
-TEAMS Volunteer Opportunities
+Tests of Engineering Aptitude, Mathematics and Science allows middle and high school student to work in teams to solve real-world engineering challenges.

-TSA Vex Robotics Competition (VRC) and the TSA VEX IQ Challenge (VIQC) provide students with exciting opportunities to learn about STEM in an action-packed environment.
-The format allows team members to participate in VEX events, as well as TSA competitive events and activities at the National TSA Conference.
+TSA VEX Robotics Competition (VRC) and the TSA VEX IQ Challenge (VIQC) provide students with exciting opportunities to learn about STEM in an action-packed environment.
+The format allows team members to participate in VEX events, as well as TSA competitive events and activities at the on-site and virtual National TSA Conference.
 VEX Volunteer Opportunities